jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     15) NSIS installer uses NSIS compiler (http://nsis.sourceforge.net) V3.7.0
     16) Inno installer script file is "Installer_ISS_full_only.iss"
     17) NSIS installer script file is "Installer_NSIS.nsi"
-    18) 04-AUG-21 Updated auto detect compiler startup dialog to show the default compiler in red if it is not detected.

 C::B exe/dll changed/update highlights:
 =======================================
-    1) Autodetect POP up condition on startup has changed.
+    1) Auto-detect POP up condition on startup has changed.
 After initial install will only pop up if the default compiler has issues.
-    2) Autodetect compiler dialog has the option to show the installed or all the compilers
+    2) Auto-detect compiler dialog has the option to show the installed or all the compilers
     3) The compiler selection dialog has the option of showing the detected or all the compilers.
-    3) The compiler selction dialog has a number of bug fixes
+    3) The compiler selection dialog has a number of bug fixes
     4) Added support for the following compilers via the XML files: mingw32 mingw64